 The location also will have 10 betting teller windows in what is now the WynnBETSports Bar, soon to be rebranded as the WynnBET Sportsbook.
-WynnBET also figures to have a Massachusetts sports app when mobile comes on board.
+WynnBET also figures to have a mobile sportsbook, once Massachusetts betting apps come on board.

 Next Agenda Items